maxjappert/cryptochat/README.md

 ## 2. How to use

 The usage of our implementation requires the interplay between multiple different implementations.
-We'll demonstrate the usage in a private chat, yet a team chat can be operated in more or less exactly the same way.
 For a more detailed dissection of the SubjectiveChat's interface and functionality we kindly ask the reader to consult the relevant README.
 This README concerns itself primarily with demonstrating what we have actively contributed to the BACnet.